salvadorcoronel/ns-3d-applecard/README.md

 this.backAppleCard.className = 'apple-card apple-card-back flip-back-h';
 ```

-below this all code that we need to do 3D flip the apple card both horizontally and vertically...
+below all code that we need to do 3D flip the apple card both horizontally and vertically...

 ```typescript
 onRotateCard(rotate: string) {